worldcoin/world-id-docs/CONTRIBUTING.md

 Contributions to this repository are welcomed!
-If you're loking to contribute to the documentation of World ID or simply spot an error or typo, feel free to open a PR or issue on this repository.
+If you're looking to contribute to the documentation of World ID or simply spot an error or typo, feel free to open a PR or issue on this repository.

 A few notes to keep in mind on our writing style: